Research

 In plain English: the more you play, the sharper you stay.
 And the effect isn't small.

-Now — before you get too excited — this was an observational study.
+Now, before you get too excited, this was an observational study.
 They didn't lock people in a room and force them to do crosswords.
 Which brings us to the part most word game articles conveniently skip over.

 Every single article about word games eventually makes this claim: "Word games can help prevent dementia!"
 Usually with an exclamation mark and a stock photo of a smiling elderly person.

-Here's the truth.
-Dr. Anne Corbett, one of the lead researchers from Exeter, specifically said: "We can't say that playing these puzzles necessarily reduces the risk of dementia in later life."
+The truth: Dr. Anne Corbett, one of the lead researchers from Exeter, specifically said: "We can't say that playing these puzzles necessarily reduces the risk of dementia in later life."

 And she's right to be cautious.
-The studies show correlation — people who do puzzles tend to have better cognitive function.
+The studies show correlation.
+People who do puzzles tend to have better cognitive function.
 But that doesn't prove the puzzles caused it.
 Maybe people with naturally sharper minds are just more drawn to word games in the first place.
 Maybe it's the kind of person who does puzzles daily, not the puzzles themselves.

 I know.
 Disappointing.
 I was disappointed too.
 But I'd rather tell you the truth than sell you a comforting lie that some blog cooked up for clicks.

-What IS clear — and this part is solid — is that word games are linked to better cognitive function right now.
+What is clear, and this part is solid, is that word games are linked to better cognitive function right now.
 In the present.
 Today.
 Not in some hypothetical future.
 That's worth something on its own.

 Read that again.
 The brain games group got worse.